arangodb/docs/site/content/http/collections/collection-creating.md

           type: boolean
         required: false
         description: |+
-          Default is `true` which means the server will check if there are enough replicas available at creation time and bail out otherwise.
-Set to `false` to disable this extra check.
+          The default is `true`, which means the server checks if there are enough replicas available at creation time and bail out otherwise.
+Set it to `false` to disable this extra check.
         in: query
       responses: